-This resource hub shares a set of workshop videos, scenarios, and compiled tools that introduce resilience and systems thinking concepts and apply them to common challenges that lake organizations face.
-The materials are designed to be used in lake-management planning to facilitate discussions about long-term changes that lakes and organizations may experience.
+As recipients of a 2020 MGLP Lake Conservation Grant, the project team developed a set of workshop videos, scenarios, and compiled tools that introduce resilience and systems thinking concepts and apply them to common challenges that lake organizations face.
+These materials are designed to be used in lake-management planning to facilitate discussions about long-term changes that lakes and organizations may experience.
 We encourage you to use these resources in discussions with your organization members and your partners.
 These discussions may focus on a specific, existing issue, or they could be used to direct preemptive planning.

 At the resource hub, there are six videos that introduce and apply concepts related to resilience and systems thinking.
 These short videos cover resilience, fast and slow variables, cross-scale linkages, and systems thinking.